pavelkomarov/quantitative-finance/README.md

 - A set of supporting objects and utilities (a "framework") for to make the above goals coherent.

 Specific Todo items will live in the comments of relevant files and in the readmes of subfolders.
 I'll organize specific high-priority goals for each new release here at the top level.

+Todo for version 0.1:
+  - upload projects from ML for trading, and organize